 4) Denver, Colorado

-Denver has built a reputation for being outdoorsy, adventurous, and recently a bit of a stoner paradise.
+Denver has built a reputation for being outdoorsy and adventurous.
 It’s also known in certain circles as a tech hub due to its countless contributions in the past several decades.
 ITriage, for example, is making a massive footprint in the startup scene, as an app that provides health answers, medical locations, and general medical diagnoses for its ever-expanding pool of users.
 With a mission to help end educational inequity, Indigo is using non-academic data to help consult schools and create personalized learning and ultimately engaged and successful students.
 Affordable, trendy, and beautiful, there’s little argument not to kick start a career in the Mile High City.

 5) Toronto, Canada